saleh88hbg/RPSLS-GAME-MS2/README.md

 - __Menu "Play" section__

-  - In the play section user can interact with the chose of game mode.
+- In the play section user can interact with the choice of game mode.
-  - User can eather play "classic" or "modern" mode.
+- User can either play "classic" or "modern" mode.

 ![Menu play section](assets/img/readmeimg/gamemode.png)

-- __Menu "Chose rounds to play" section__
+- __Menu "Choose rounds to play" section__

-  - After the user determine wich game mode they want to play.
+  - After the user determine which game mode they want to play.
-  - The user will get the option to chose how many rounds they want to play "5 rounds, 10 rounds or unlimited rounds"
+  - The user will get the option to choose how many rounds they want to play "1 round, 5 rounds, 10 rounds or unlimited rounds"

 ![Menu chose rounds to play section](assets/img/readmeimg/menugamespock.png)

 - __Menu "How to play" section__

-  - How to play section will give the user a proper understandig and information about the game rules.
+  - How to play section will give the user a proper understanding and information about the game rules.
   - This will give the user an understanding of the logic in the game and who and why the winner win.

 ![Menu how to play section](assets/img/readmeimg/howtoplayspock.png)